 - 3. Martin Tract.
 The following standards apply only to the Martin Tract as shown in Figure 7-28. - a.
 Land Divisions.
-The minimum parcel size for new land divisions is one acre, except that the number of parcels for new land divisions on the parcel at the northeast corner of Pine Avenue and Los Osos Valley Road shall be one per 10,000 square feet (gross site area). - b.
+The minimum parcel size for new land divisions is one acre, except that the number of parcels for new land divisions on the parcels connected to the Los Osos Recycling Facility shall be one per 6,000 square feet (gross site area).

+- b.
 Access Los Osos Valley Road.
 Where alternative access is available, lots fronting on Los Osos Valley Road shall not use Los Osos Valley Road for access. - c.
 Access New Lots Adjacent to Rosina Drive.
 Proposed land divisions south of Rosina Drive are to be designed to have cul-de-sac access from Rosina Drive. - 4.
 Cuesta-by-the-Sea.
 The following standards apply only to Cuesta-by-the-Sea as shown in Figure 7-28. - a.
 Setbacks.
 Minimum setbacks for new construction are as follows, except that new construction proposed on bayfront properties is to be set back from the Morro Bay wetlands according to wetland setback requirements in Section 7.4.A.2.
 Front: 15 feet, Side: 3 feet, Corner side: 10 feet, Rear: 10 feet.